busynoggin/templavoila_framework/Documentation/UsersManual/UtilityFCEs/WorkingWithModules.rst

 Module groups are Flexible Content Elements (FCEs) for displaying content in modules inside of page content blocks.
 They can be used to create special layouts instead of generating more main page templates.

 Module groups have options and also automatically adjust their width and max image widths to the page content block in which they are placed.
-Columns can also be nested inside modules (up to one level).
+Columns can be nested inside modules (up to one level) though it is generally recommended to avoid nesting.

 A Note on Module Backgrounds
 ================================